AscendingPassage.com HOME PAGE.

 And, above all, there are dealers in mummies, offering for sale

-mysteriously shaped coffins, mummy-cloths, dead hands, gods, scarabaei
+mysteriously shaped coffins, mummy-cloths, gods, scarabs

 --and the thousand and one things that this old soil has yielded for